shreespace/ethos/app/contracts/README.md

 Functions:

 addHotel: Allows hotel owners to add a new hotel.

 bookHotel: Allows users to book a hotel.
 Users must send the value (equivalent to the price of one night).

 getHotel: Fetch details of a specific hotel.

 getUserBookings: Retrieves the bookings made by the user.

 updateHotel: Allows the hotel owner to update the hotel information.

 Events:

+     a.
 HotelAdded: Emits whenever a new hotel is added to the system.

+     b.
 HotelBooked: Emits whenever a booking is confirmed.

 ----------------------------------------------------------------------------------------------------